The Basics of BigCommerce vs. Shopify

 $299.95 per month for Bigcommerce Pro

-By purchasing a one-year subscription in advance, you can save 10% on the Plus and Pro subscriptions.
+A one-year subscription will save you 10% on the Plus and Pro subscriptions.

 Shopify offers four pricing options: